Toddlers are more and more aware of their surroundings, so distractions might

 a bedtime story — to help your child relax.
 Stay with it and don't let it get

 too long.
 The backrub that seems like a treat now may not be so fun when it's demanded

 night after night for longer and longer periods.
 Decide how many drinks of water you'll

-allow and how many times you'll retrieve the toy that's thrown out of the crib in
+allow and how many times you'll get the toy that's thrown out of the crib in defiance

 Get used to setting the rules and sticking to them.
 This not only helps your child

 get more sleep now, but also helps you later if other, more serious discipline problems

 If your toddler wakes in the middle of the night, you'll still want to quietly